soleil-ica/Lima-tango-cpp/doc/Pco/pco.rst

 Pco C++ Tango device
 ======================

-This is the reference documentation of the PCO Tango C++ device.
+This is the reference documentation of the Pco Tango C++ device.

 You can also find some useful information about the camera models/prerequisite/installation/configuration/compilation in the `Pco camera plugin`_ section.